Anri-Lombard/DL-AI-Short-Courses-Notes/Course1/Notes.md

 - The simple sequential chain is where there are multiple chains with a single input and single output each.
 - For multiple inputs and/or outputs
 - A router chain routes input to the correct chain

+## Question and Answer

+A **Vector store** is a database of vectors that can be queried for similar vectors.
+An **Embedding** is a vector representation of a piece of text which allows us to compare it to other pieces of text.